Historic Activities are Downtown and at the Fort Site in Washington Park Saturday & Sunday

 Each year, we bring to the streets of Washington historical re-enactments from the years 1791-1794.
 While the scenes depicted are not of actual historical events they are representative of the sequence of events and, more importantly, the strong sentiments of the time.

-Every year we stage entirely new theatrical performances, so you’ll see something new every time you attend the festival.
+Every year we stage entirely new theatrical performances, so you’ll see something new every time you attend the festival as well as The Annual Tar & Feathering, always around 5 pm.
 The main characters you see on the streets are portraying actual historical figures.
 They will be on festival grounds throughout the day.
 Should you encounter them, please feel free to talk with them and ask questions.
 Enjoy!

 The Bradford House Museum Tours